Gabriel Moreno Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.53 team ERA ranks 21st among all MLB pitching staffs.
+- The Phillies have a 4.51 team ERA that ranks 21st among all MLB pitching staffs.

-- The Phillies rank 11th in baseball in home runs allowed (70 total, 1.1 per game).
+- Phillies pitchers combine to surrender 71 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

+- Suarez gets the start for the Phillies, his seventh of the season.
+He is 1-2 with a 4.70 ERA and 28 strikeouts in 30 2/3 innings pitched.

-- His last time out came on Thursday against the Detroit Tigers, when the righty went 7 1/3 innings, surrendering no earned runs while giving up just one hit.
+- The left-hander last pitched on Friday against the Los Angeles Dodgers, when he went six innings, allowing one earned run while giving up four hits.

+- The 27-year-old has a 4.70 ERA and 8.2 strikeouts per nine innings across six games this season, while giving up a batting average of .283 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.